 The Birchen Edge walk is one of our favourite Peak District pub walks as it starts and ends at the The Robin Hood Inn (where kids eat free Monday to Friday!)
 But there are also fantastic views once you get up to the escarpment, loads of climbing and scrambling opportunities, and there’s even a trig point to bag on this walk!
 In fact, the Birchen Edge Trig Point is the half way point on this walk, making this a great little Peak District trig point walk.

-Even though this Birchen Edge walk is a short distance, allow a good 1-2 hours with young kids.
-In places, the path is very uneven underfoot, and there is a steep section down at the end that is tricky if you have little ones in a carrier.
+Even though this Birchen edge circular walk is a short distance, allow a good 1-2 hours with young kids.
+In places, the path is very uneven underfoot, and there is a very steep section down at the end that is tricky if you have little ones in a carrier.
 But really, the time goes to all the climbing and scrambling opportunities there are for kids on the rocks and boulders, and is the reason why it’s one of our favourite Peak District walks with kids.
 In fact, Birchen Edge isn’t just for kids who love to climb, you will often see adult climbers here with all their gear.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.